PirateBox-Dev/openwrt-dev-environment/README.md

 The __-j__ flag needs to be adjusted to your system, a good rule of thumb for the value is to use the amount of cores you have available on your build machine.
 Building the OpenWRT image may take a long time, depending on your machine, up to a couple of hours.

+#### Local repository
+After building OpenWRT you can start your local repository:

+    make run_repository_all

+Now surf to __localhost__ and check that the repository is up and running.

+#### Build the image
+Preparation:

+    cd openwrt
+    make menuconfig

+set the options:

+    Libraries --> libffmpeg-mini (M)
+    Utilities --> box-installer(M)
+                  extendRoot(M) --> (*)
+    Network   --> PirateBox --> (all)

+To build the PirateBox image run:

+    cd openwrt-image-build
+    git stash
+    git checkout AA-with-installer
+    git stash pop # Fix the merge conflict for the future, check out the right branch at the beginning make all INSTALL_TARGET=piratebox

 ### Local feed
 For convencience, there is a make target helping you to get started: